IndigoUnited/js-dejavu/README.md

     * `strict` best in development, enforcing a lot of checks, making sure you don't make many typical mistakes
     * `loose` best for production, without checks, improving performance
-* Classes and instances are locked, members cannot be changed or added (only applicable to some browsers, such as Chrome)

 Users are encouraged to declare
 ['use strict'](https://developer.mozilla.org/en/JavaScript/Strict_mode) while
-using the `dejavu` strict mode, otherwise some code might fail silently.
+using the `dejavu` in strict mode, otherwise some code might fail silently.

 This can happen because `dejavu` uses `Object.freeze` and `Object.seal` to lock classes and instances, guaranteeing that no one changes the behaviour of your